Elahe Vahdani

 PDF

-We designed an educational tool for sign language students to automatically process their signing video assignments and send them an immediate feedback regarding the fluency of their signing.
-The framework is based on deep-learning algorithms for temporal detection of grammatically important elements from continuous signing videos, and checking their correspondence in multiple modalities such as facial expression, head movements and hand gestures.
+We developed an educational tool that enables sign language students to automatically process their signing video assignments and receive immediate feedback on their fluency.
+This tool utilizes deep learning algorithms for the detection of grammatically important elements in continuous signing videos.

 PDF / Project Page / Dataset /